jaggarwal20/kickstarter-analysis/README.md

 The availability of data limited the analysis, as data from 2009 to 2013 only contianed successful plays.
 The data could also be displayed in a bar chart.

 ### 3.2 Outcomes Based on Goals
-The successful vs failed plays has an inverse relationship when split into goal ranges.
+The percentage of successful vs failed plays has an inverse relationship when split into goal ranges.
 Plays are successful for goals that are under $1500 and meet at an intersect where majority of the plays failed till $35,000.
 Plays were more successful from $35,000 to $50,000, and beyond that the plays have a higher rate to fail than succeed.
 ![alt test](Resources/Outcomes_vs_Goals.png)

 The data has limitations as the currency for each goal varies globally, and the data was not coverted into a standard currency to properly compare the range of successful, failed, and canceled plays.
 The data could be dispalyed in a stacked percentage bar chart, or multiple pie charts.